-“Have you even considered how devastated your loved ones would be?
+“Have you ever considered how devastated your loved ones would be?
 Someone might forever live in guilt for not saving you.
 There’s nothing you can do for a dead person.”

-“Being pretty made a difference regarding how the kids look at me.
+“Being pretty made a difference regarding how the kids looked at me.
 All except one person.”

 “I know I’m not in the position to say this, but cheer up.
 The one who died won’t want those left behind to suffer for too long.
 That’s why you should be happy.
 You must!
 Okay?”